Follow-up to: My computational framework for the brain.

 For many years, people said that the cerebellum was only for coordinating movement, but now it's increasingly understood that there are neocortex-cerebellum loops that help with cognition, including language and other things.
 See cerebellar cognitive affective syndrome.
 Here I'm brainstorming how that might work.
 I just took the same "accelerator" of Toy Model #4 and inserted it into a cortex-to-cortex connection.
 Seems plausible, I guess!
 Again, just a guess, but I'm keeping in mind as I read more!

 (As you can tell from the name "cerebellar cognitive affective disorder", the cerebellum also apparently has something to do with affect / mood / emotions, but I won't talk about how that works, because I don't know!)
-(Update: Here's a guess: maybe the cerebellum "accelerates" autonomic-type outputs just like it accelerates motor outputs?)
+(Update: I think the cerebellum "accelerates" autonomic-type outputs just like it accelerates motor outputs.
+See here for example.)

 Toy Models: Conclusion